gynvael/arcanesector/README.md

 ## Visuals

-The game uses a pseudo-3D view typical for old school RPGs like Ishar, Eye of Beholder, Dungeon Master, etc. The pseudo-3D is rendered by an actual software 3D engine, which supports some (but not all) typical 3D operations.
+The game uses a pseudo-3D view typical for old school RPGs like Ishar, Eye of Beholder, Dungeon Master, etc. The pseudo-3D is rendered by an actual software 3D engine (OK, in retrospect not using OpenGL/Vulkan wasn't a good idea), which supports some (but not all) typical 3D operations.
 For example it can do fog and texturing, but can render only certain types of axis-aligned quads - this is actually enough to render a game of this type while keeping the code relatively short (the whole 3D stuff is actually just 350 lines of code).

-The initial idea (that probably will be kept) is that the 3D view will be rendered in 428 x 240 pixels, but will be upscaled to whatever the actual window size (with pixelization).
+The initial idea was that the 3D view will be rendered in 428 x 240 pixels, but will be upscaled to whatever the actual window size (with pixelization) - this is done to maintain the old-school feel of the game.

 Some random technicalities about the pseudo-3D: